-Flutestock is a free, 3-day, annual festival of the Native American-style flute, now in its sixth year, in Elkton, OR.
-We also welcome other indigenous & world flutes as well as instruments used to accompany flute music.
+Flutestock is a free, 3-day, annual festival of the Native American-style flute, since 2017.
+We also welcome other Indigenous & world flutes as well as instruments used to accompany flute music.
 The public is encouraged to join us!

 What happens at Flutestock?